Neural Network Approach to Construction of Classical Integrable Systems

 We here discuss possible extensions of the present approach.
 Although we focused on the two-body potential function given by \refeq{eq:chain}, we can extend the function form to more general forms, such as fully connected potential functions.
 We can study multi-dimensional systems by applying the discrete Hartley transformation in each dimension.
 The entire learning could be improved by adding a loss function to require the distribution of $\{p_i\}_{i=1}^{N}$ to be the Gaussian distributions.
 We transformed the real space variables into the latent space variables through the auxiliary space and assumed the specific transformation~(\ref{eq:latent_space_representation_of_action_angle_variables}) between the latent space and the auxiliary space.
 Using the auxiliary space is helpful for the learning in the present study.
 Nevertheless, if it was removed, the neural network could seek direct canonical transformations between the latent space and the real space.
 Whether using the auxiliary space is beneficial may depend on the structure of the neural network.

+We also discuss how to distinguish nonintegrability from learning failure.
+The loss may remain finite due to the absence of the corresponding integrable model or the low representability of the neural network we use.
+It is not easy to distinguish the two cases in practice, which is a typical problem of machine learning approaches.
+Nevertheless, we can check integrability by monitoring the loss while increasing the neural network representability.
+The representability can be enhanced by increasing the number of neural network parameters, such as the network depth and width.
+If an integrable natural Hamiltonian of the assumed form exists, the loss should decrease and eventually reach zero as the representability is enhanced.
+On the other hand, we can conclude that the given action-variable Hamiltonian is not transformed into the assumed form of natural Hamiltonians if the loss is not decreased by increasing the number of network parameters.

-Finally, it is of great interest to search function forms $K(I)$ of integrable systems.
+Finally, it is of great interest to search function forms $K(I)$ that allow the Hamiltonian to take the natural form in real space.
 It is known that the harmonic oscillator is transformed to a linear function of $K(I)$, and the Hamiltonian with a box (square-well) potential is transformed to a quadratic function of $K(I)$~\cite{Reichl-1992}.
 It is, thus, intriguing to find integrable systems described by higher-order functions of $K(I)$ as future problems.